-Years included in the 2022 Joint Questionnaire
+Years included in the 2023 Joint Questionnaire

-Time series in the 2022 Joint Questionnaire should cover the period at least up to 2020, and when possible also 2021.
-Importantly, the 2022 data collection offers the opportunity to gather data that partially reflect the impacts of the Covid-19 pandemic on health systems, as well as some of the responses adopted by them in 2020-21.
-National correspondents are therefore strongly encouraged to provide data for 2020 and 2021 where at all possible.
-Note that efforts to improve the timeliness of data should first apply to a shortlist of key indicators, available in Annex 1 (variables in red with an ).
-The questionnaire includes a code "p" that can be used to report provisional estimates for 2021 if needed (see data codification below).
+Time series in the 2023 Joint Questionnaire should cover the period at least up to 2021, and when possible also 2022.
+Timeliness of data has become particularly important since the spread of Covid-19, as recent data help analysing the impacts of the pandemic on health systems in 2020 and following years.
+Therefore, national correspondents are strongly encouraged to provide data for 2020, 2021 and 2022 where at all possible.
+The questionnaire includes a code "P" that can be used to report provisional estimates for 2022 if needed (see data codification below).